Emurgo/tangata-manu/README.md

 Affected files:
 - [known-legacy-addresses-byron-mainnet.txt](migrations-shelley/data) (Postgres only)

 ## Pre-requisites

-* NodeJS v12.9.1.
-We recommend [nvm](https://github.com/creationix/nvm) to install it
 * [Postgres 11.2] (https://www.postgresql.org/) as DB engine.
 For development purposes we suggest using Docker but local installation could be used as well (not both, obviously).
 For Mac, we recommend https://postgresapp.com.